Home/Blog/Lifestyle/Ayurveda/12 Health Benefits of Drinking Jeera Water You Should Know

 Are there any side effects of drinking jeera water?

-When consumed excessively, jeera water can potentially lower blood sugar levels (hypoglycemic effect).
-So, people with diabetes or those taking diabetes medications should take it cautiously and in moderation under medical guidance.
+Excessive intake may contribute to lower blood glucose levels.
+If you already manage your sugar intake with supplements, enjoy it in moderation under medical guidance.
 Excessive intake may also cause mild digestive upset in sensitive individuals.

 Can I add other ingredients to Jeera water?

+If you like a sweeter drink, wait for the water to cool slightly before adding honey to keep its natural properties intact.
 To enhance the taste, you can add a slice of ginger for a digestive boost, lemon for a citrusy twist, or a pinch of rock salt (sendha namak) for taste and electrolyte balance.
-Honey should generally be avoided in hot water, as per Ayurvedic recommendations.

 Is jeera water safe for pregnant women?